paul-ohl/dotfiles/firefox_stuff/Readme.md

 2. Enter toolkit.legacyUserProfileCustomizations.stylesheets and set it to `true`
 3. Go to "about:support"
 4. Use that page to access "Profile folder"
-5. In your file editor: create a folder `chrome/`
+5. In your file explorer: create a folder `chrome/`
 6. copy the `userChrome.css` file to that folder